In this writeup, I explain the solutions to the picoCTF Here’s a LIBC challenge.

 You’ll be loaded with too much information on Docker and Dockerfiles.

-You also have to learn Docker and Dockerfiles separately, which takes some time.
+You also have to learn Docker and Dockerfiles separately, which take time.

-However, next time when you’re solving pwn challenges that requires you to use different glibc version, use Dockerfiles.
+However, the next time you’re solving pwn challenges that requires you to use different glibc version, use Dockerfiles.

 It’s more convenient than the way I’m introducing.